CICM Second Part Examination Format Explained

 Does PRIMEX cover every component?

-PRIMEX covers each component of the CICM Fellowship Examination with format-specific practice: MCQ banks, AI-graded SAQ practice, and viva or OSCE simulation as the format requires.
+PRIMEX covers each component of the CICM Second Part Examination with format-specific practice: MCQ banks, AI-graded SAQ practice, and viva or OSCE simulation as the format requires.